Video top 12 must-visit attractions in Hanoi

 12. One Pillar Pagoda

-A one-pillar pagoda is an ancient pagoda of nearly 1,000 years old; it was built on a single wooden pillar of 1.25meters in diameter.
-This pagoda has gathered the essence of architecture for thousands of years of the country’s history.
+The last position on the list of Hanoi attractions is the One-pillar Pagoda – an ancient pagoda of nearly 1,000 years old.
+The Pagoda was built on a single wooden pillar of 1.25meters in diameter, it has gathered the essence of architecture for thousands of years of the country’s history.
+In addition, it is also an attractive destination when visiting Hanoi.

 Address: One Pillar Pagoda, Doi Can, Ba Dinh.